What’s Hashimoto’s disease?

 When the body is under stress, vital functions such as digestion and immune response become sub-optimal.
 Thyroid hormone production slows leading to a reduction in the conversion of T4 and T3.
 Chronic stress can lead to adrenal insufficiency contributing to intestinal permeability and inflammation.
 There are many techniques to help and manage stress including yoga and regular exercise, meditation or regular massage to help relax the body.

-If you have any questions or would like to prevent/treat Hashimoto’s disease naturally please book your FREE Discovery Chat with Miriam today.
+If you have any questions or would like to prevent/treat Hashimoto’s disease naturally please book your FREE Discovery Chat today.

 Looking for high-quality natural medicines?
 Make sure you chat with our team of experts about our selection by visiting our Online Clinic today.